LevBahn/levbahn.github.io/index.md

 ---

 <p style="margin-bottom: 100px;">
   Hello!
 My name is Byeong-Ho Bahn.
-I am currently a lectuerer in <a href="https://www.umass.edu/mathematics-statistics/">the department of mathematics ans statistics</a> at University of Massachusetts Amherst.
+I am currently a lectuerer in <a href="https://www.umass.edu/mathematics-statistics/">the department of mathematics and statistics</a> at University of Massachusetts Amherst.
 From Aug 2025, I will be joining <a href="https://math.asu.edu/">School of Mathematical and Statistical Sciences(SoMMS)</a> at Arizona State University as an assistant teaching professor.
 </p>